The Microstructure Formation in Casting of Technical Alloys under Diffusive and Magnetically Controlled Convective Conditions-2 (MICAST-2) - 11.22.16

-ISS Expedition Duration:
+ISS Expedition Duration

 March 2011 - May 2012; September 2012 - March 2015

 The microgravity environment of the International Space Station is key for alloy research because gravity-induced actions are eliminated, and turbulence or convection can be carefully manipulated by the researchers.
 The experiments could improve ground-based development of new lightweight, high-performance materials that can be used in future space missions.

 Operational Requirements and Protocols